FrauSpeckner/Dunjarama_CourseModules/README.md

 ---

 ## 🌟 **How does it work?
 Categorys define the general style** 🌟
+## Here for the category techpals that includes right now horst_cloud and robi_bot

 The **category** defines the essential CSS rules that apply to all containers and boxes in this category.
 These styles include general settings like borders, colors, fonts, and layouts – everything you need to give your design a consistent, polished look! ✨